-In Manassas, an apple-cheeked girl with a Minnie Mouse bow in her hair has been missing since April 23.
+In Virginia, an apple-cheeked girl with a Minnie Mouse bow in her hair has been missing since April 23.
 She is 14, bespectacled, and was last seen in an outfit fashioned of head-to-toe heather gray.
-Her name is Dean and she is black, and because she is black, the national public was only informed of her disappearance via Twitter — a full five days after it occurred.
+Her name [has been redacted] and she is black, and because she is black, the national public was only informed of her disappearance via Twitter — a full five days after it occurred.

 We are feverishly retweeting for her.
 But by now, we have to wonder what our retweets are worth.